revotech-group/kyc-multilingual-testcases/EdgeTestCases.md

     }

 **Test Steps:**
-1. Launch Web SDK in 'es'.
+1. Launch the Web SDK in Spanish (es).
-2. Launch Web SDK entry point.
+2. Complete the KYC flow on mobile.
-3. Complete KYC flow and observe text.
+3. Observe localization across SDK and App.

 **Expected Result:**
-All SDK and app texts displayed in Spanish.
+All SDK and App texts display in Spanish.
-Localization consistent with native mobile experience.
+Localization remains consistent with the native mobile experience.